Day6: 2017: Every Day6 project

-On December 29, 2016, Day6 announced their upcoming monthly project in 2017 titled Every Day6, in which the band would release two songs every month on the sixth along with concerts prior to the song's release, music videos, and 4 fixed V Live broadcasts.
+On December 29, 2016, Day6 announced their upcoming monthly project in 2017 titled Every Day6, in which the band would release two songs every month on the sixth and hold concerts over the weekend prior to the song's release.

-Day6 released their first monthly single with the release of lead single "I Wait" and sidetrack "Goodbye Winter" on January 6, 2017.
-Their second monthly single was released with the lead single "You Were Beautiful" and sidetrack "My Day" on February 6.
+Day6 released their first monthly single with the release of lead single "I Wait" and the sidetrack "Goodbye Winter" on January 6, 2017.
+Their second monthly single was released with the lead single "You Were Beautiful" and the sidetrack "My Day" on February 6.

 Their third monthly single with the lead single "How Can I Say" and sidetrack "I Would" was released on March 6.
 They also promoted on the music program M Countdown on March 9.
 Their fourth monthly single consisting of the lead single "I'm Serious" and sidetrack "Say Wow" was released on April 6.
 They also promoted on M Countdown the same day.
 Their fifth monthly single was released on May 8, with the lead single "Dance Dance" and sidetrack "Man in a Movie".

 In June 2017, Day6 released their first full-length album, Sunrise, with a total of 14 tracks.
 It consists of the releases from January to May, the rebooted version of "Letting Go", the final version of "Congratulations", and two new tracks: "I Smile" (the lead single of the album) and "Lean On Me".
 Day6 also announced their official fanclub name, "My Day", the same day.